sameer7483/Image-Search-Using-Convolutional-Neural-Network/README.md

 ## Technicalities

-* Data Load and Transformation:
+### Data Load and Transformation:
-  * Training data was loaded from the CIFAR dataset and transformed to be normalized with a batch size of 4 and shuffling enabled.
+  * Training and Test data was loaded from the CIFAR dataset and transformed to be normalized with a batch size of 4 and shuffling enabled for training data and disabled for test data.
-* Defining the Convolutional Neural Network :
+### Defining the Convolutional Neural Network :
   The Network was defined to carry out seven convolution with batch normalization after each convolution followed by three linear fully connected layers.
-  During the forward propagation, rectified linear unit(ReLu) was and max pooling were used to extract the features from the image.
+  During the forward propagation, Rectified linear unit(ReLu) and max pooling were used to extract the features from the image.

               def __init__(self):